Polymer/old-docs-site/0.9/index.md

 The [documentation](docs/devguide/feature-overview.html) is in draft form and missing some pieces, such as  tutorials and tooling information.
-We'll be filling out the documention set as we move towards 1.0.
-Expect a full on-ramp for d evelopers new to Polymer, a more in-depth developer guide, and much more.
+We'll be filling out the documentation set as we move towards 1.0.

 If you find errors or missing information in the documentation, please [file an issue](https://github.com/Polymer/docs/issues).